tansawit/tansawit.me/content/posts/favorite-tools-apps.md

 featured_image: /images/favorite-tools-apps/featured.jpg
 ---

 I use [a lot of tools and apps](https://github.com/tansawit/my-mac-setup) on a daily basis, both for work and other computer-related tasks.
-Some of them are pretty standard (Xcode, Chrome, Sketch, Dropbox, etc.), others are personal preferences ([NeoVim](https://neovim.io/), [tmux](https://github.com/tmux/tmux)), and others are just seems cool and useful to me.
-In this post I wanted to highlight a few in particular that really had an impact on my workflow and/or those that I feel like others may not have heard about.
+Some of them are pretty standard (Xcode, Chrome, Sketch, Dropbox, etc.), others are personal preferences ([NeoVim](https://neovim.io/), [tmux](https://github.com/tmux/tmux)), and others just seems cool and useful to me.
+In this post, I wanted to highlight a few in particular that really had an impact on my workflow and/or those that I feel like others may not have heard about.

-This post might come out more like a list than a proper blog post, but I'll try to elaborate on each of the item as much as possible.
+This post might come out more like a list than a proper blog post, but I'll try to elaborate on each of the items as much as possible.

 ### [Alfred](https://www.alfredapp.com/): A more powerful Mac Spotlight